markvdb/kc868col/kc868col_hexprotocol.md

 ##### 1 ) Description

-This command is a transparent transmission command, and the slave computer forwards the command of the upper computer control relay board;
+This command is a transparent transmission command, and the slave computer forwards the command of the upper computer control relay board.

 ##### 2 ) Host request